 I have compiled a list of 10 must-do tips on how to maximize your Universal Orlando vacation.
+Be sure to ask us for the current Universal discounts available!

 Top 10 Tips

-free with your stay!
+10. Express Pass - Universal's Express Pass let's you skip the regular line for many attractions.
+It comes in two forms, Unlimited, or once per ride.
+You can add the Express Pass right to your ticket purchase.
+If you stay on-site at one of Universal's 3 Premier Hotels, you get the Universal Express Unlimited Pass free with your stay!
 These hotels include Hard Rock Hotel, Loews Portofino Bay Hotel, and Loews Royal Pacific Resort.
 Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel, Endless Summer Resort and Loews Sapphire Falls Resort do not offer this perk.
-I highly recommend having it, especially with kids, or if you're going in the summer.
+I highly recommend having it, especially with kids, or if you're going during spring break or in the summer.

-Islands of Adventure |
+Islands of Adventure

-7. Water Taxis - If you are staying on Universal property at Hard Rock Hotel, Loews Royal Pacific Resort, Loews Portofino Bay Hotel or Loews Sapphire Falls Resort, the water taxis are an excellent way to get back and forth from your hotel to Universal Studios Florida, Universal's Islands of Adventure, or Universal CityWalk.
-They take you to CityWalk and then you can walk into the desired park of choice, but both parks are a very short walking distance from where the boat dock is located at CityWalk.
+If you are staying on Universal property at Hard Rock Hotel, Loews Royal Pacific Resort, Loews Portofino Bay Hotel or Loews Sapphire Falls Resort, the water taxis are an excellent way to get back and forth from your hotel to Universal Studios Florida, Universal's Islands of Adventure, or Universal CityWalk.
+The water taxis take you to CityWalk and then you can walk into the desired park of choice.
+Both parks are a very short walk from where the boat docks at CityWalk.
 You will go through a security check point before boarding the boat, so make sure to leave a few minutes for that.
-Everything is so close together, you can either walk to the parks, or take the shuttle bus.

 6. Club Level - Upgrade your room to Club Level to enjoy the benefit of snacks and drinks in the lounge.
 The concierge staff will answer any of your questions, give you bottled water, and even print your boarding passes for you.
 We loved their fresh baked cinnamon rolls!
 Also during breakfast hours there were bagels, danishes, croissants, and fresh fruit among other things.
 At night there were small appetizers and desserts such as cookies and cheesecakes.

-Club Level lounge - Hard Rock Hotel |
+Club Lounge at Hard Rock Hotel

 5. Park Lockers and Metal Detectors - Each major thrill ride has free "digital" lockers located conveniently outside the entrance.
 They require ALL belongings to be stored in the free lockers, including cell phones, cameras and sunglasses on some attractions.
 The large rollercoasters such as The Incredible Hulk Coaster and Hollywood Rip Ride Rockit have metal detectors to ensure the safety of guests.
 Guests cannot ride if they set off the detectors.
 It's much easier and faster if you don't carry a purse, and just store your ticket, credit card, and dining card in a neck lanyard so you don't have to use a locker.

-digital locker bay
+Digital locker bay

 3. Hogwarts Express - The two parks are only connected by the train in the Wizarding World of Harry Potter known as the Hogwarts Express.
 The train takes "students" between Diagon Alley and Hogsmeade.
 You can only board the train with a Park-to-Park ticket as you exit the train in a different park.
 If you have a base ticket (one park per day) you cannot ride the Hogwarts Express.
-The ride itself is
+The ride itself is so impressive!
+It's very authentic to the Harry Potter movies.
+The ride experience is different each way too!

 2. CityWalk - Universal CityWalk has so many shops and restaurants to check out.
 A favorite of the Kingdom Konsultant agents is Cowfish.
 It offers many varieties of burgers and sushi.
 My kids love Toothsome's Chocolate Emporium too.
 CityWalk has so many unique stores, booths, and vendors.
 It also has street performers and a DJ to liven up the atmosphere.
 It's open later than the parks, so save it for nighttime.